Photo by Mark Hunter of The Cobrasnake

 Anything by Grimes

 I took my seat, the lights went down, and a wave of silence came over the crowd as a spotlight at the end of the room was turned on.
 The first of many beautiful models stomped down the runway in outfits I’d only seen in my dreams as the faint sound of a shitty Casio keyboard beat started to loop.
 Suddenly, an overgrown baby began to sing; I’d heard this song before and a million other versions of it.
 I couldn't help but imagine the dancing infant from Ally McBeal strutting down the catwalk as it girated in its diaper.
 Everything was ruined; these eyes saw no clothes.
 The same thing happened every single day, for the rest of the week, at nearly every goddamn show.

 Stolen Girlfriends Club

-For years I’d heard about Marc Moore and Dan Gosling from Stolen Girlfriends Club; both of their skills for creating epic clothing for men and women and their reputation for being the coolest guys ever had reached legend status among my friends who knew of them.
+For years I’d heard about Marc Moore and Dan Gosling from Stolen Girlfriends Club; both of their skills for creating epic clothing for men and women and their reputation for being the coolest guys ever had reached legend status among my friends.
 In fact, the entire country of New Zealand couldn’t shut the f up about them as their show and party Thursday night were the most anticipated events of the week.
-For A/W 2012 they showcased their designs in the middle of a supermarket (awesome) so for fall 2013 they decided to ditch the bright lighting for a smoke machine and LEDs in an empty parking lot.
+For A/W 2012, they showcased their designs in the middle of a supermarket (awesome).
+So for fall 2013, they decided to ditch the bright lighting for a smoke machine and LEDs in an empty parking lot.
 The setting reminded me of VICE's 15-year 1994-themed warehouse party, so even if the clothing had been horseshit I would have loved it, but of course it wasn’t at all.
 The collection was a mash-up of Terminator, Bladerunner, and My Own Private Idaho—three of the best films of all time and God I loved it.
 (Btw, thanks to the guys for giving me gear to wear to the show.
 I love you forever.)